Will the new proposed “Fracking Law” being considered by Government interfere with your rights?

 Fracking is clearly a “hot topic” so watch this spaceBack

-Mike is a partners at Glaisyers and specialises in all aspects of residential and commercial property, landlord and tenant matters and property development.
+Mike is a senior solicitor at Glaisyers and specialises in all aspects of residential and commercial property, landlord and tenant matters and property development.
 Mike is well respected in his field of work and has a client base spanning Manchester, the North West and London.

 To discuss how glaiysers can assist you contact Mike Charlesworth on [email protected] or via 0161 832 4666.